-Severe accident management strategy adopted in Nordic type BWRs employs core melt fragmentation and quenching in a deep water pool below the reactor vessel.
-However, there is a risk that formed debris bed will not be coolable or energetic steam explosion will threaten containemnt integrity.
-The goal of the project is to reduce uncertainties in assessment of (i) debris bed properties and coolability, (ii) steam explosion impact.
+In case of severe accident in Nordic type BWRs core melt is fragmented in a deep water pool.
+There is uncertainty if formed bed if core debris will be coolable or if energetic steam explosion can threaten containment integrity.
+The goal of the project is to reduce uncertainties in debris coolability and steam explosion impact.